QUALCOMM (NASDAQ:QCOM) PT Raised to $180.00

-A number of other equities analysts have also recently weighed in on QCOM.
-Piper Sandler upped their price target on shares of QUALCOMM from $140.00 to $150.00 and gave the stock a “neutral” rating in a research note on Friday, December 4th.
-Argus upped their target price on shares of QUALCOMM from $150.00 to $175.00 and gave the stock a “buy” rating in a research report on Friday, November 6th.
-UBS Group increased their target price on shares of QUALCOMM from $105.00 to $125.00 and gave the company a “neutral” rating in a report on Thursday, November 5th.
-Standpoint Research lowered QUALCOMM from a “buy” rating to a “hold” rating in a research note on Friday, December 11th.
-Finally, Cowen raised their price objective on QUALCOMM from $170.00 to $180.00 and gave the company an “outperform” rating in a research note on Wednesday, December 9th.
-One analyst has rated the stock with a sell rating, eleven have assigned a hold rating, twenty-two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus price target of $146.67.
+A number of other research firms have also commented on QCOM.
+BidaskClub lowered QUALCOMM from a strong-buy rating to a buy rating in a research report on Wednesday, December 23rd.
+Argus increased their price target on QUALCOMM from $150.00 to $175.00 and gave the stock a buy rating in a research report on Friday, November 6th.
+Wells Fargo & Company upgraded QUALCOMM to an equal weight rating and increased their price target for the stock from $120.00 to $145.00 in a research report on Thursday, November 5th.
+Morgan Stanley increased their price target on QUALCOMM from $159.00 to $171.00 and gave the stock an overweight rating in a research report on Monday, December 14th.
+Finally, Cowen increased their price target on QUALCOMM from $170.00 to $180.00 and gave the stock an outperform rating in a research report on Wednesday, December 9th.
+One investment analyst has rated the stock with a sell rating, eleven have issued a hold rating, twenty-two have given a buy rating and one has assigned a strong buy rating to the stock.
+QUALCOMM currently has a consensus rating of Buy and an average target price of $146.85.

+The business also recently declared a quarterly dividend, which was paid on Thursday, December 17th.
+Stockholders of record on Thursday, December 3rd were paid a $0.65 dividend.
+This represents a $2.60 dividend on an annualized basis and a dividend yield of 1.66%.
+The ex-dividend date of this dividend was Wednesday, December 2nd.
+QUALCOMM’s dividend payout ratio (DPR) is currently 91.55%.

-In related news, President Cristiano R. Amon sold 73,220 shares of QUALCOMM stock in a transaction on Wednesday, December 16th.
-The stock was sold at an average price of $148.72, for a total value of $10,889,278.40.
-Following the transaction, the president now owns 50,753 shares in the company, valued at $7,547,986.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CAO Erin L. Polek sold 3,455 shares of QUALCOMM stock in a transaction dated Monday, November 23rd.
-The shares were sold at an average price of $142.48, for a total value of $492,268.40.
-Following the completion of the transaction, the chief accounting officer now directly owns 2,738 shares in the company, valued at $390,110.24.
+In related news, President Cristiano R. Amon sold 73,220 shares of the firm’s stock in a transaction on Wednesday, December 16th.
+The stock was sold at an average price of $148.72, for a total transaction of $10,889,278.40.
+Following the sale, the president now owns 50,753 shares of the company’s stock, valued at approximately $7,547,986.16.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Alexander H. Rogers sold 35,102 shares of the firm’s stock in a transaction on Tuesday, December 8th.
+The stock was sold at an average price of $157.17, for a total value of $5,516,981.34.
+Following the sale, the executive vice president now directly owns 64,365 shares in the company, valued at approximately $10,116,247.05.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 157,439 shares of company stock valued at $23,183,493.
-Company insiders own 0.12% of the company’s stock.
+In the last three months, insiders sold 157,439 shares of company stock worth $23,183,493.
+0.12% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in QCOM.
-Eastern Bank acquired a new stake in shares of QUALCOMM during the second quarter valued at about $226,000.
-PNC Financial Services Group Inc. grew its position in QUALCOMM by 2.2% in the 2nd quarter.
-PNC Financial Services Group Inc. now owns 1,027,100 shares of the wireless technology company’s stock valued at $93,683,000 after buying an additional 22,098 shares in the last quarter.
-Silvercrest Asset Management Group LLC increased its stake in shares of QUALCOMM by 3.7% during the second quarter.
-Silvercrest Asset Management Group LLC now owns 23,711 shares of the wireless technology company’s stock valued at $2,163,000 after acquiring an additional 841 shares during the period.
-Holocene Advisors LP bought a new position in QUALCOMM during the 2nd quarter valued at $14,280,000.
-Finally, Smithfield Trust Co. raised its position in QUALCOMM by 128.1% in the second quarter.
-Smithfield Trust Co. now owns 2,495 shares of the wireless technology company’s stock worth $227,000 after acquiring an additional 1,401 shares in the last quarter.
-Hedge funds and other institutional investors own 74.79% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in QCOM.
+Center for Financial Planning Inc. raised its stake in shares of QUALCOMM by 82.5% in the 3rd quarter.
+Center for Financial Planning Inc. now owns 365 shares of the wireless technology company’s stock valued at $43,000 after purchasing an additional 165 shares during the period.
+Cordasco Financial Network raised its stake in shares of QUALCOMM by 96.4% in the 3rd quarter.
+Cordasco Financial Network now owns 377 shares of the wireless technology company’s stock valued at $44,000 after purchasing an additional 185 shares during the period.
+Hudock Inc. raised its stake in shares of QUALCOMM by 31.4% in the 3rd quarter.
+Hudock Inc. now owns 381 shares of the wireless technology company’s stock valued at $44,000 after purchasing an additional 91 shares during the period.
+Bedel Financial Consulting Inc. raised its stake in shares of QUALCOMM by 50.6% in the 3rd quarter.
+Bedel Financial Consulting Inc. now owns 384 shares of the wireless technology company’s stock valued at $45,000 after purchasing an additional 129 shares during the period.
+Finally, Northwest Investment Counselors LLC acquired a new stake in shares of QUALCOMM in the 3rd quarter valued at about $51,000.
+74.79% of the stock is currently owned by hedge funds and other institutional investors.

 QUALCOMM Company Profile